sabrinapeters/sdrp.old/_posts/2019-06-05-sabrina-meets-seattle-socialist.md

 5) You needed a mildly amusing story.

 Actually, that point may not be true, but I hope it was at least mildly amusing.
+You're welcome.